ugrupp/21sieben/_skills/20-javascript.md

 - Vuex
 - React
 - redux
+- SPA
 - Node.js
 - Babel
 - npm
 - webpack
-- Browserify
 - jQuery
 ---

 My frontend components are enriched by JavaScript functionality, following the progressive enhancement principle.
 By utilizing module bundlers, ES6 and Babel, my code becomes very robust and future-proof, while still being executable in legacy browsers.

-I'm also experienced in building single-page applications with frameworks like Vue.js or React.
-In more complex projects, I reach for advanced state management mechanisms provided by Vuex or redux.
+I'm also experienced in using frameworks like Vue.js or React – either to build single-page applications or interactive modules integrated within classic websites.